silasoseigithub/rn-assignment6-11124894/README.md

 - Version 1.0: Initial release
 - Version 1.1: Added estimated total and checkout button to View List screen

-Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

 Author
 [Silas Osei]